Vencord/Installer/README.md

 sh -c "$(curl -sS https://raw.githubusercontent.com/Vendicated/VencordInstaller/main/install.sh)"
 ```

-### Mac
+### MacOs

-Download the latest Mac build from [GitHub Releases](https://github.com/Vendicated/VencordInstaller/releases/latest), unzip it, and run `VencordInstaller.app`
+Download the latest [MacOs build](https://github.com/Vencord/Installer/releases/latest/download/VencordInstaller.MacOS.zip), unzip it, and run `VencordInstaller.app`

-If you get a `VencordInstaller can't be opened` message, right-click `VencordInstaller.app` and click open.
+If you get a `VencordInstaller can't be opened` warning, right-click `VencordInstaller.app` and click open.

-This error shows because the app isn't signed since I'm not willing to pay 100 bucks a year for an Apple Developer license.
+This warning shows because the app isn't signed since I'm not willing to pay 100 bucks a year for an Apple Developer license.

 ### Building from source